TGDivy/TGDivy/README.md

 ## 💬🌞

-> Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference. ~ Robert Frost
+> The more we value things, the less we value ourselves.   ~ Bruce Lee

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )